d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ## Optimize on Upload
 Automatically optimizes the avatar before uploading it to vrc.
 This is non destructive, the avatar in your scene will stay as it is.
 ## Write Properties as Static Values
 This is very similar to what some shaders call locking in or baking.
+If you use this option you should disable the locking in or baking feature of your shader.
+If you don't use it you need to make sure to lock in or bake your shader before uploading it to vrc or running the optimizer.

 When enabled the optimizer will replace the uniform parameter definitions with a static value on all materials.
 For example `uniform float4 _Color;` will get changed to `static float4 _Color = float4(1, 0, 1, 1);`
 This enables the shader compiler to do more [constant folding](https://en.wikipedia.org/wiki/Constant_folding) and thus making the shader run faster.
 Unfortunately the shader compiler is allowed to ignore NaNs while doing that so if a shader is not made with that in mind this might cause some issues.
 ## Merge Skinned Meshes
 The optimizer tries to merge different skinned meshes together.
 If some of those skinned mesh game objects get toggled with animations in the fxlayer it will add logic to the shader to toggle those sub meshes in shader instead.
 Skinned meshes that are on different layers (eg UIMenu) from each other will not get merged.
 Skinned meshes that are disabled and have no animation to turn them on will get deleted.
 Can't merge meshes that have any tessellation or surface shaders.